Qualified fitness instructor and football coach and very big on nutrition. Studying football science at university in Liverpool.

-The opposition player who is fielding, then it will be classified as a failure in relation to your goals to hit as many points as possible and the outcome goal of winning the game, likewise if the ball doesn't have the required velocity to prevent it being caught or reach the desired distance to score higher, then it may be short of requirements.
+The opposition player who is fielding, then it will be classified as a failure in relation to your goals to hit as many points as possible and the outcome goal of winning the game, likewise if the ball doesn't have the required velocity to prevent it from being caught or reaching the desired distance to score higher, then it may be short of requirements.

 4. Photographic Examples of Motor Skills